-All the ingredients in the dishes on the menu have been prepared by our suppliers under rabbinical supervision or approved by the rabbinates of the Jewish Community of Amsterdam, the Portuguese Jewish Community, and the Dutch Jewish Community.
-The Museumcafé does not have a Kashrut certificate.
+All the ingredients in the dishes on the menu have been prepared by our suppliers under rabbinical supervision or approved by the rabbinates of the Jewish Community of Amsterdam, the Portuguese-Jewish Community, and the Dutch-Jewish Community.
+The Museumcafé does not have a kashrut certificate.
 There is a separate glass case with meals sealed under rabbinical supervision for those who find this preferable.
 All the items sold at the Museumcafé are prepared on the dairy side of the kitchen, including the vegetarian (parve) kosher dishes.
 Please ask a member of staff if you would like any additional information.
 The Museumcafé also provides catering services.

-Lunch Options for Groups
+Lunch options for groups

-A "typical Jewish" lunch costing €15.75: a variety of spreads and snacks (egg salad, latkes with apple sauce, tuna salad, gefilte fish, cream cheese, smoked salmon, fish cakes with mustard) with different types of bread, horseradish sauce, butter, and salad.
+- The 'especially Jewish' lunch of €19.50 includes a variety of spreads and snacks (egg salad, latkes with apple cause, tuna salad, gefilte fisj, cream cheese, smoked salmon, and fish cakes with mustard), with different types of bread, horseradish sauce, butter and salad